djosifovski/Exoplanets-Detection/README.md

-### Exoplanets-Detection
+### Exoplanets Detection

+#### Overview
+- This is the project I did for my course in Machine Learning at university.
+The version in the repository is an updated and translated one of my original project.

+#### Summary
-- Developed a solution to classifying astronomical objects detected with NASA's Kepler mission as an exoplanet, or not in Python with sklearn.
+- Used machine learning models for classification of astronomical objects detected with NASA's Kepler mission as an exoplanet, or not.
-- Results: The $F_1$ score of the chosen model - Random Forest - is 0.9840.
+- The best performing model was Random Forest with F_1 score of 0.9840.